Bastrop State Park

 Effects of 2011 Wildfire

 In September 2011, Bastrop State Park and the surrounding pine forest were stricken by wildfire that affected 96 percent of the park.
-However, firefighters were able to save the historic cabins and facilities that were constructed by the Civilian Conservation Corps in the 1930s.
+However, firefighters were able to save the historic cabins and facilities constructed by the Civilian Conservation Corps in the 1930s.
 The park is recovering from the fire, and most trails, campsites and facilities have reopened to the public.

 All areas of the park are open except the following, which will remain closed until further notice: